 We sat in the cool summer night and we drank and we talked and we smoked.
 We talked about politics and religion and movies and how all those things are really just the same thing.
 And we laughed.
 God, how we laughed, so much my stomach hurt and I couldn’t breathe.

 A neighbor opened a window and called out, “Do you know what time it is?
 It’s 4 o’clock in the morning!”
 And in response Pete, in complete sincerity, yelled back, “I did not know that.
 Thank you!”
 I almost wet myself.

 We went back inside then and chose appropriate music (Dylan or Waits, something emotional and hard to listen to) as we solved most of the world’s problems until Don, blinking and rubbing his eyes said, “What is that strange glow outside the window?”

 “I think it’s the sun,” I said.
 And slowly everyone roused to go home.

 The story ends there.

 There is nothing more or less to it.
 There was no lesson learned, no conflict overcome.
 It wasn’t a turning point or a dramatic moment where I suddenly realized a truth or a lesson in life.
 It was just a night.
 A night with friends.
 A night with laughter.

 I think I dwell too often on the “significant moments”; the births and the deaths and the anniversaries and the things that can be marked and recorded.
 But the story I just told you is a meaningless story and one that for most people and for history is forgotten.

-The things I just told you I remember as if it happened tonight.
+The things I just told you I remember as if they happened tonight.
 I remember the way the night air felt on my skin and the way the stars shimmered in the sky.
 The way the cigarette smoke burnt my eyes and the way the sound of friends talking made me smile and feel warm inside.
-I remember that sound, that sound of laughter and of music and all the silence in between waiting for it to happen again.
+I remember that sound, that sound of laughter and of music, and all the silence in between waiting for it to happen again.
 It sounded like being alive.